-The RODGERS York 650B, Kent 705B and Glasgow 740B Organs combine the finest organ traditions and classical tonal schemes with Rodgers patented Serial-Keyed Microprocessor-controlled circuitry to give the organist and the listener truly fine organ sound.
-These instruments' design began with the development of comprehensive specifications that allow music from all periods and performance schools to be played in an accurate and authentic manner.
+The RODGERS NEWPORT 830 combines the finest organ traditions and classical tonal schemes with current electronic technology to give the organist and the listener truly fine organ sound.
+This instrument's design began with the development of a comprehensive specification that allows music from all periods and performance schools to be played in an accurate and authentic manner.